Generating Realistic Arm Movements in Reinforcement Learning: A Quantitative Comparison of Reward Terms and Task Requirements: Discussion

 It is noteworthy to highlight that the metrics $p_\mathrm{line}$, $u_\mathrm{triphasic}$ and $R_F$ do not show large differences across all combinations.
 This suggests that all investigated models and task requirements (except for position only) lead to somewhat realistic arm movements, at least for the simple planar point-to-point movements investigated here.

-While our used control approach leads to realistic arm movements with human-like characteristics, our study presents some limitations as the used arm model includes only two degrees of freedom.
+Although our control approach generates realistic arm movements with human-like characteristics, our study has some limitations.
+The arm model used incorporates only two degrees of freedom and six muscles.
+Consequently, our model does not fully account for the entire joint and muscle redundancy found in a real human arm.
 Furthermore, the investigated task includes only point-to-point reaching tasks, whereas more openly defined tasks such as point-to-manifold reaching might be interesting for future research, as they offer more freedom in arm movement generation.
 Previous studies \cite{berret2011evidence, wochner2020optimality} have shown significance differences in the generated arm trajectories using point-to-manifold reaching that have not been observed in point-to-point movements.
 Moreover, complex movements in a complex arm model may further distinguish between the different combinations such that a solution for predicting realistic human arm movements with RL could aid the development and control of assistive devices.